ibmverse/verse-developer/tutorials/2_add_mailCompose.md

 ## 3. Add an application for the Mail Compose View

-In this section, we will add an action button to the Mail Compose View, and register this new application with Verse.
+In this section, you will add an action button to the Mail Compose View, and register this new application with Verse.

 ### Edit widget.json